wpchop/general-specific/README.md

 To create a training or test file for LibSVM:

-1) Run count.dict_builder.py
+1. Run count.dict_builder.py
-  -Creates the file count.dict for idf calculations.
+  - Creates the file count.dict for idf calculations.
-2) Run classify.py
+2. Run classify.py
-   -Creates the input file for LibSVM, either specific.train or specific.test
+  - Creates the input file for LibSVM, either specific.train or specific.test